An efficient scheme based on graph centrality to select nodes for training for effective learning: Results and Discussion

 The performance for the active learning set up, does improve for degree and vote rank centralities.
 But not as good as the one with degree centrality and smart selection.
 But this could be attempted in the case of non-graphical data, where we can construct a graph from the features extracted using the neural network.\\

+From the t-SNE visualization of the GCN embeddings, we could see that the training points, which are shown in black colour, are well spread across all classes.
+That is the training points for Cora dataset are distributed effciently.
+Similar observation is made for the other two datasets as well.\\

+We could also observe that the time to compute degree centrality is the lowest for both Smart Selection and Active Learning.
+The time to compute the centrality gets reduced in active learning, but this gets nullified because of re-training cycles.\\

 The major point to note is that unlike in the active learning set up, where model is trained each time after selection, for the smart selection, no training is done until we select all the points upfront.
-Hence there is no re-training penalty is involved. \\

-The t-SNE visualization of the GCN embeddings and the training points for Cora dataset shows that the training points selected are well distributed.
-Similar observation is made for the other two datasets as well.
+Hence there is no re-training penalty is involved.
+So the total time taken for smart selection is considerably low compared to active learning.
+The vanilla GCN, where training points are selected as the first 140 points, takes 5.96s, compared to 6.73s for the method of Smart Selection with Degree centrality.
+So Smart selection with degree centrality comes up with a better performance with only slight increase in the time complexity.
+But for other centrality measures and active learning, the time complexity is higher than that of vanilla GCN.